hitchdev/hitchstory/docs/setup-with-hitchkey.md

 RUNNING My first story in /path/to/mystory.story ...
 SUCCESS in 0.0 seconds.
 ```

+A hitchreqs.txt file will also appear containing fixed dependencies of all of the packages
+you specified and their dependent packages.

-Then, if you run it again with a ready virtualenv it should be quicker:
+Then, if you run it again with a ready virtualenv and an unchanged hitchreqs.in / hitchreqs.txt it will run immediately:

 ```
 RUNNING My first story in /path/to/mystory.story ...
 SUCCESS in 0.0 seconds.